scottransom/presto/README.md

 http://www.cv.nrao.edu/~sransom/presto/

-PRESTO is a large suite of pulsar search and analysis software developed by Scott Ransom mostly from scratch, and released under the GPL (v2).
+PRESTO is a large suite of pulsar search and analysis software developed primarily by Scott Ransom mostly from scratch, and released under the GPL (v2).
 It was primarily designed to efficiently search for binary millisecond pulsars from long observations of globular clusters (although it has since been used in several surveys with short integrations and to process a lot of X-ray data as well).
 It is written primarily in ANSI C, with many of the recent routines in Python.
 According to Steve Eikenberry, PRESTO stands for: PulsaR Exploration and Search TOolkit!

-**PRESTO has discovered over 600 pulsars, including more than 230 recycled and/or binary pulsars!**
+**PRESTO has discovered over 700 pulsars, including almost 300 recycled and/or binary pulsars!**

+## New in Version 3.0:
+ * This major release of PRESTO includes a massive restructuring of python code and capabilities.
+Things should work with Python versions 2.7 and Python 3.6 and 3.7 at least.
+The installation of the python code has changed and has become more "pythonic" so that PYTHONPATH is not needed, and all of the various modules are now under a top-level "presto" module.
+For example, to use the psr_utils module you would now do:

+    import presto.psr_utils as pu

+   rather than

+    import psr_utils as pu

+   All of these changes will likely lead to code breakage and bugs!

+   Please check your code and processing carefully and post issues (and hopefully pull requests) if you find them.

+   The installation instructions have been updated in the INSTALL file.

+   Huge thanks thanks go to **Gijs Molenaar, Matteo Bachetti, and Paul Ray** for the work that they have done helping with this!

+ * There is also a new "examplescripts" directory where you will find some example code to do a lot of important things, like
+   * Fully dedispersing an observation: `dedisp.py`
+   * Fully searching a dedispersed observation: `full_analysis.py`
+   * Sifting the results of a full search: `ACCEL_sift.py`
+   * Searching short chunks of a long time series: `short_analysis_simple.py`
+   * Making a really nice P-Pdot plane: `ppdot_plane_plot.py`
+   * and a few others.

+## Status of Version 2.2:
+ * Version 2.2 was the last version of PRESTO to work with the old-style python interface which requires Python v2.7 or earlier and is "installed" in-place and used via having $PRESTO/lib/python in your PYTHONPATH.
+There will probably be occasional bug fixes for v2.2 in the `v2.2maint` branch of PRESTO.
+You can get it
+   using:

+    git checkout -b v2.2maint origin/v2.2maint

+   and then installing as per the INSTALL file.

-## New in Version 2.1:
+## Improvements in Version 2.1:
  * `accelsearch` now has a "jerk" search capability (thanks to UVA undergrad Bridget Andersen for help with this!).
 This makes searches take a *lot* longer, but definitely improves sensitivity